Shehab7osny/DiffCpp/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # DiffCpp
-This package is used to compare two text files and show the difference
+This package is used to compare two files line by line and show the differences.

 ## Build and Installation
 ### Linux